migmolrod/browser-dashboard-pwa/docs/docs/domain/process-workflows.md

 ---

-## Manage Tasks and Create Calendar Event from Task
+## Manage tasks and create calendar event from a task

-Narrative: A user updates task state and optionally creates a related calendar event.
+Narrative: A user updates the task state and optionally creates a related calendar event.

 ```mermaid
 sequenceDiagram